 CNAPP solutions can be easily embedded into the CI/CD pipeline and integrated with modern development tools that are already in operation.
-This grants the ability to monitor artifact scanning in the build phase and keep its integrity in check—right up to deployment.
-This also ensures all images that use the pipeline are vetted and monitored to avoid unauthorized access, all while keeping DevOps moving quickly.
+This grants the ability to monitor artefact scanning in the build phase and keep its integrity in check—right up to deployment.
+This also ensures all images that use the pipeline are vetted and monitored to avoid unauthorised access, all while keeping DevOps moving quickly.

 One of the greatest challenges with SecOps is the amount of time taken for manual scans to verify that there are no vulnerabilities.
 Managing a stack of tools can easily become its own workstream, consuming valuable resources that could be used elsewhere.
 That’s because, within a cloud environment, disparate point products often don’t share information or possess awareness about one another’s existence or activities.

-An organization’s cloud security ecosystem is only as strong as its weakest point.
+An organisation’s cloud security ecosystem is only as strong as its weakest point.

 A CNAPP solves the silo and visibility challenges that individual security point products presented.
 It offers more visibility, reduces the time spent on monitoring, enables early cloud security threat detection, and provides end-to-end protection.
-It also transforms cloud environment security from a reactive endeavor to a proactive endeavor.
+It also transforms cloud environment security from a reactive endeavour to a proactive endeavour.